statechannels/statechannels/packages/nitro-protocol/docs/wallet-dev-tutorial/finalize-a-channel-sad.md

 title: Finalize a channel (sad)
 ---

 When cooperation breaks down, it is possible to finalize a state channel without requiring on-demand cooperation of all participants.
-This is the so-called 'sad' path to finalizing a channel, and it relies on supported (but `isFinal = false`) states being submitted.
+This is the so-called 'sad' path to finalizing a channel, and it requires a supported (but `isFinal = false`) state(s) being submitted.

 The `forceMove` function allows anyone holding the appropriate off-chain state to register a challenge on chain.
 It is designed to ensure that a state channel can progress or be finalized in the event of inactivity on behalf of a participant (e.g. the current mover).

 States and signatures that imply a support proof are submitted (in an optimized format), and once relevant checks have passed, an `outcome` is registered against the `channelId`, with a finalization time set at some delay after the transaction is processed.
-This delay allows the challenge to be cleared by a timely and well-formed [respond](#respond) or [checkpoint](#checkpoint) transaction.
+This delay allows the challenge to be cleared by a timely and well-formed [respond](./clear-a-challenge#call-respond) or [checkpoint](./clear-a-challenge#call-checkpoint) transaction.
 We'll get to those shortly.
 If no such transaction is forthcoming, the challenge will time out, allowing the `outcome` registered to be finalized.
 A finalized outcome can then be used to extract funds from the channel (more on that below, too).

 ## Call `forceMove`